digicademy-chf/chf_lex/Documentation/Index.rst

 ----

-This TYPO3 extension for lexicographic resources implements the `DMLex data model <https://www.oasis-open.org/committees/lexidma>`__, version 1.0 WD1.
+This TYPO3 extension for lexicographic resources implements the `DMLex data model <https://www.oasis-open.org/committees/lexidma>`__, version 1.0 WD1, as part of the Cultural Heritage Framework (CHF).
 It includes the two official modules Controlled Vocabulary and Linking, as well as a custom Editorial module and in-line annotations.
-In addition to the data model, the extension also provides extensible `TEI Lex-0
+Other additions are intended to make it work better for dictionaries with a historical component.
+In addition to the data model itself, the extension also provides `TEI Lex-0
 <https://dariah-eric.github.io/lexicalresources/pages/TEILex0/TEILex0.html>`__
-and `OntoLex Lemon <https://www.w3.org/2019/09/lexicog>`__ serialisations provided through a REST endpoint based on a specification from the EU-funded Elexis project.
-In addition to the focus on dictionary entries, the extension also provides encyclopedic articles and glossary entries as additional data types.
+and `OntoLex Lemon <https://www.w3.org/2019/09/lexicog>`__ serialisations designed so they can be provided through REST endpoints like the one specified by the EU-funded Elexis project.
+In addition to dictionary entries, the extension also allows for encyclopedic entries and works well with ``chf_glossary`` to further integrate glossary entries.

 ----